-Targets: To further improve the educational outcomes of our disadvantaged pupils, we have set the following targets for the academic year 2023/24:
+Targets: To further improve the educational outcomes of our disadvantaged pupils, we have set the following targets for the academic year 2024/25:

-- To improve attendance rates for our EBSA pupils by a further 5%. - To ensure that 100% of our Pupil Premium pupils pass the phonics screening check at Year 1 and Year 2 retake stage. - To increase the percentage of Pupil Premium pupils reaching ESS in reading tests to 60%. - To increase the percentage of Pupil Premium children reaching EXS at the end of KS2 to in maths to 50%.
+- To improve attendance rates for our EBSA and disadvantaged pupils by a further 5%. - To ensure that 100% of our Pupil Premium pupils pass the phonics screening check at Year. - To increase the percentage of Pupil Premium pupils reaching combined at KS2 to 50%.